 Oh boy.
 This is Warriors of the Wind.

-One thousand years ago giant creatures called "Fire Demons" (Giant Warriors in Nausicaä) destroyed the Earth in what has been called the "Seven Days of Fire", and in the time since then giant toxic jungles have sprouted filled with giant insects, the largest & most dangerous ones called "Gorgons" (Ohmus).
+One thousand years ago, giant creatures called "Fire Demons" (Giant Warriors in Nausicaä) destroyed the Earth in what has been called the "Seven Days of Fire", and in the time since then giant toxic jungles have sprouted filled with giant insects, the largest & most dangerous ones called "Gorgons" (Ohmus).
 In a small place called the Valley of the Wind lives Princess Zandra (Nausicaä), who welcomes her "uncle" Lord Yuppa (Yupa) after his long journey to survey the world.
-One night, though, a cargo ship from Tomekula (Tolmekia) crashes into the Valley; inside was Princess Listelle (Lastelle) from Plecita (Pejite) & the last remaining Fire Demon (all the others became petrified & broke apart).
-The next day Tolmekulan forces lead by Queen Selina (Princess Kushana) invade the Valley & take over it, killing Zandra's father in the process.
+One night, though, a cargo ship from Tolmekula (Tolmekia) crashes into the Valley.
+Inside is Princess Listelle (Lastelle) from Plecita (Pejite), & the last remaining Fire Demon; all the others became petrified & broke apart.
+The next day, Tolmekulan forces lead by Queen Selina (Princess Kushana) invade the Valley & take over it, killing Zandra's father in the process.
 Selina promises that the Fire Demon can burn away the toxic jungles & save the world, and she takes Zandra hostage on her way back home.
 This is only the beginning of the adventure that will also involve Plecita & it's prince, Milo (Asbel).

 |99% of this cover is a lie, and the 1% that isn't is shoved into a corner...|